Healthy Dog Treats You Can Make For Your Dog At Home

-If you plan to keep these stored for a long period of time, it's recommended to trim off the fat to prevent your homemade chew from spoiling quickly.
+If you plan to keep these stored for a long period of time, it's recommended to trim off the fat to prevent your homemade dog treat from spoiling quickly.

 Since humans also enjoy pigskin, we figured dogs might like it too!
-Although, for dogs there’s no need to deep fry it just dehydrate and let them enjoy their healthy protein snack.
-Low in cholesterol and carbs this treat will keep them busy and will last even longer when frozen.
+Although, for our furry friends, there’s no need to deep fry it- just dehydrate and let them enjoy their healthy protein snack.
+Low in cholesterol and carbs, this treat will keep them busy and will last even longer when frozen.
 Perfect for a summer cool down!
 You can naturally airdry these treats for 52-56 hours.

 Unlike store-bought pig ears, your homemade dehydrated pig ears would have no preservatives so you know exactly what your dog is putting into their body.
-Mostly just made out of cartilage its a great source for collagen for your pup!
+Mostly just made out of cartilage, it's a great source of collagen for your pup!
 The sharp edges of the dried pig ear will also scrape off any tartar built up around your dog’s teeth.
 Be sure to naturally air dry these for 60-64 hours or when they are tough enough for your dog to gnaw on.

-Same with the beef spleen, lamb spleen provides your dog with essential minerals and even Vitamin C. Vitamin C benefits dogs just as much as humans in a way that fights off sickness and disease.
+Similar to the beef spleen, lamb spleen provides your dog with essential minerals and even Vitamin C. Vitamin C benefits dogs just as much as it benefits humans, in a way that fights off sickness and disease.
 Lamb spleen is a great source for your dog’s immunity and they’ll love you for it too!
-Be sure to cut into thin slices and set them on a rack to air dry for 40-44 hours.
+Be sure to cut them into thin slices and set them on a rack to air dry for 40-44 hours.

 Raw bones are a great source of calcium and a natural teeth cleaner for your dog.
 These don’t need to be dehydrated but can be left in the freezer and be given straight to your dog as a refreshing cold treat.
 They’ll go crazy for the marrow still left inside the femur and will keep them occupied and stimulated.
 Just be sure to supervise them and try to take the femur away after 30 minutes to prevent the gums from bleeding after gnawing on them for too long.
-You can naturally air dry these treats for 70-72 hours or you can order these direct from Cali Raw here!
+You can naturally air dry these treats for 70-72 hours.

 These particular mussels are only found in New Zealand and are a natural joint supplement for dogs and humans!
 They contain plenty of vitamins, minerals, and anti-inflammatory properties that also promotes brain function.
 Because mussels are known to be high calorie we recommend feeding just one at a time and only a few times a week.
 These are smaller in size so you can naturally air dry them at home for 28-32 hours for a tasty treat!